Target gives peek at first Canadian stores in expansion push

-GUELPH, Ontario, March 4 (Reuters) - U.S. discount retailer Target Corp gave a first look at one of its new stores in Canada on Monday, showing freezers with locally-produced cakes and the country’s iconic beaver-logoed Roots apparel brand, designed to appeal to Canadians in its massive expansion outside the United States.
+GUELPH, Ontario (Reuters) - U.S. discount retailer Target Corp (TGT.N) gave a first look at one of its new stores in Canada on Monday, showing freezers with locally-produced cakes and the country’s iconic beaver-logoed Roots apparel brand, designed to appeal to Canadians in its massive expansion outside the United States.

 Target will open three stores in southern Ontario on Tuesday, the first wave of a multi-billion dollar push into Canada that will add 124 stores by this Christmas shopping season.